Metod Trobec: In politics and culture

-In 1999, when a bipartisan committee of the SKD and SLS wrote of their approval to rename a primary school in Škofja Loka after teacher and politician Ivan Dolenec, historian Jože Dežman wrote in a column in Gorenjské glas that to him, this was as if they had chosen to rename it to the 'Metod Trobec School'.
+In 1999, when a bipartisan committee of the SKD and SLS wrote of their approval to rename a primary school in Škofja Loka after teacher and politician Ivan Dolenec, historian Jože Dežman wrote in a column in Gorenjski glas that to him, this was as if they had chosen to rename it to the 'Metod Trobec School'.
 One of the readers replied that this was very dishonorable for a historian and foreign to historical science.
 Aside from this, Dežman suggested that Trobec possibly could have been inspired by the actions of the Narodnoosvobodilni boj partisans in concentration camps, where women were also abused.

 On February 26, 2005, politician Matjaž Hanžek told an anecdote involving Trobec on Radiotelevizija Slovenija which was considered inappropriate, as he was a human rights ombudsman at the time.
 He later apologized for it, and multiple people involved in the political sphere - Eva Irgl, Milenko Ziherl, Branko Grims, Matej Makarovič and others - condemned him for saying it.
 Zmago Jelinčič Plemeniti, leader of the Slovenian National Party and a member of the National Assembly at the time, even called for the Supreme Court Prosecutor's Office to indict him on criminal charges, which never occurred.

 In 2007, Justin Stanovnik, in the 66th issue of Zaveza, the journal of the Nova slovenska zaveza, accused Tine Hribar of comparing the burials of Trobec and Plut to the post-war massacre committed by the Slovene Home Guard.

 In 2012, when a vote was being held on whether to implement changes to the Slovenian Family Code, former athlete and blogger Roman Vodeb wrote that fatherless children were at a higher risk of becoming serial killers and torturing their own children, citing Trobec and Jozef Fritzl as examples.

 In 2014, ex-president Janez Janša delivered a speech in which he reflected on how his opponents have not stopped their attempts to discredit him after all these years.
 In one paragraph, he wrote about how he remembered serving a prison sentence in Dob pri Mirni 25 years earlier and living near Trobec's cell.

 When journalist Blaž Zgaga received the Deutsche Welle award for freedom of speech for his coverage of the coronavirus pandemic in 2020, Branko Grims wrote on Twitter that this was similar to awarding the women's rights award to Metod Trobec.